marwenrebah/holbertonschool-AirBnB_clone/README.md

 ## ⌨️ Overview

-The AirBnB Clone project replicates Airbnb's functionality, starting with a command-line interface (CLI) for managing AirBnB objects in Python.
+The AirBnB Clone project replicates Airbnb's functionality, starting with a command-line interface (CLI) for managing AirBnB objects in Python.<br>
 Our mission: crafting an Airbnb replica—a property rental platform.
 Guided by a robust development tool (CLI), our website merges fixed and dynamic features.
 With a robust database, we store property and user data.
 The API ensures seamless front-to-back communication, aspiring to mirror Airbnb's user-friendly excellence.

 ## 🗃️ Project Structure